Skip to Content

 Hair on the wall in the shower

-The lack of a casino in the hotel is non-issue.
-Seriously, Aria and Bellagio are both so close that you can almost hear the machines dinging from Vdara.
-Additionally, the absence of cigarette smoke and crowds are a welcome relief.
+Seriously, you have 3 casinos at your disposal, and they’re so close you can almost hear the machines dinging from Vdara.
+Additionally, the absence of cigarette smoke and crowds is a welcome relief.

-The Studio Parlor room itself is differentiated from your typical suite in Las Vegas, offering a kitchen with a fridge, microwave, and stovetop.
-The partition between the living and bedroom gives the suite the feel of having a separate bedroom, making this a good option for people who want to entertain a small group before heading out for the night.
+The partition between the living area and bedroom gives the suite the feel of a separate bedroom, making it a good option for people who want to entertain a small group before heading out for the night.

 Share this Article!